-Figure 19.
-Full throw to left and right is adjusted via stop bolts on the channels of the outer frame.
-The stop bolts contact stop brackets on the switch inner frame.
-When the switch is fully thrown, rail on the inner frame must be in line with the corresponding outgoing straight or curved rail, and the pins of the latch crank must be in place against the face of the latch bars (see Figure 13).
+Figure 10.
+Full throw to left and right is adjusted via stop bolts on the structure of the inner frame.
+The stop bolts contact a outer frame channel.
+When the switch is fully thrown, rail on the inner frame must be in line with the corresponding incoming and outgoing stub rails.

-To adjust throw, loosen nut on stop bolt (see Figure 19) and position the inner frame fully left or right to align the corresponding rails.
-Adjust stop bolt to the stop bracket and tighten locking nut.
-Adjust latch bars (see Figures 13 and 14) up to the latch crank pin.
-Clearance between the face of the latch bar and the latch crank pin must be tight enough to hold the inner frame in position, but not so tight as to prevent the latch crank from pivoting.
+To adjust throw, loosen jam nut on stop bolt (see Figure 11) and position the inner frame fully left or right to align the corresponding rails.
+Adjust stop bolt to the face of the channel and tighten nut.